jakubbortlik/asteroids-game/README.md

 - [x] Add a scoring system
 - [x] Add a final screen
+- [ ] Add levels with increasing speed and number of asteroids
+- [ ] Add an initial screen
 - [ ] Enable pausing the game
+- [ ] Enable restarting the game
 - [ ] Add a help menu with the keybindings
+- [ ] Add customization and a config file
 - [ ] Implement multiple lives and re-spawning
 - [ ] Add an explosion effect for the asteroids
 - [ ] Add acceleration to the player movement
 - [ ] Make the objects wrap around the screen instead of disappearing
-- [ ] Add a background image OR create a starry heaven
+- [ ] Add a background image or create a starry heaven
 - [ ] Create different weapon types (earned by points)
 - [ ] Make the asteroids lumpy instead of perfectly round
+- [ ] Make the asteroids bounce off each other rather than pass through
-- [ ] Make the ship have a triangular hit box instead of a circular one
+- [x] Make the ship have a triangular hit box instead of a circular one
 - [ ] Add a shield power-up
 - [ ] Add a speed power-up
+- [ ] Add multiplayer mode
 - [ ] Add bombs that can be dropped
+- [ ] Enable saving the score to a leader board
+- [ ] Enable saving the state of the game